palacelatam/ccm2.0/scripts/README.md

 ## 🔍 **Troubleshooting**

 **Scripts won't run:**
+- **Use Windows Command Prompt** (not Git Bash or PowerShell)
 - Ensure you're in project root directory
 - Check that Firebase CLI is installed and in PATH
+- Verify Java is installed and accessible from Command Prompt

 **Demo data not loading:**
 - Verify `demo-data/auth_export/accounts.json` exists